backupbrew/switchbrew/Settings services.md

 config\_size is used.
 Afterwards the size used for the memcpy is written to output(see above).

+If loading from main config fails, it will also attempt to load config from various state if the input strings match hard-coded strings.

 ## GetSystemVersion

 Takes a type-0x1A output buffer.
 User-processes use hard-coded size